Boho Steer Skull Craft

 This gorgeous boho steer skull craft is what you need to add to your current bohemian or farmhouse-style home decor.
 With its muted palette and homemade chalkboard paint, this faux skull will fit perfectly in your current decor.

-Our plastic version of this craft can cost anywhere from $1 to $5, depending on what supplies you have in your craft bin at home.
-You can save up to hundreds of dollars by making your own skull rather than buying one online or in a store.
+This craft can cost anywhere from $1 to $5, depending on what supplies you have in your craft bin at home.

 A close up of a decorated plastic skull against a white weathered wood background.